The same woman who has an abortion is the same woman who has a child …

 Because your abortion decision may be complex, feelings about it may also be complex.
 These feelings are affected by many factors, including religion, culture, relationships, age and current life situations.
 One of the most important factors to remember is that each pregnancy stands alone – the particular circumstances of this particular pregnancy are different from any other pregnancy.

 What are some tools I can use to help me with the abortion decision making process?

 If you are having a difficult time deciding what to do, you will probably need to spend time identifying and sorting out your feelings about this experience.
-When pregnancy occurs, you may feel as if your entire past, present and future are up for examination.
-So, feelings about abortion may also have a great deal to do with other issues in your life that have not been addressed.
-Some things that may be helpful to you:
+You may feel as if your entire past, present, and future are up for examination.
+Other issues in your life that have not been addressed might also influence your feelings about abortion.
+Some things that may be helpful:

 - Write a list of why you want an abortion and why you do not.
-Some of your reasons will be emotional, some will be more rational.
-Seeing these reasons on paper often helps you “see” the path towards a more clear decision.
+Some of your reasons will be emotional, and some will be more rational.
+Putting these reasons on paper helps you “see” the path towards a clear decision.

 Imagine Counseling links you to a series of useful worksheets and connects you to experienced counselors who have worked with abortion patients across the country. $25 introductory fee for an hour session.